 Individuals Involved in Your Care or Payment for Your Care.
 We may release medical information about you to the Subscriber, a friend or family member who is involved in your medical care or payment for your medical care, and to your personal representative(s) appointed by you or designated by applicable law.
-State and federal law may require us to secure permission from a child age 14 or older prior to making certain disclosures of medical information to a parent.
+We may also share a minor dependent's health information with the Subscriber or other parent on the same policy as the Subscriber, if applicable, unless such disclosure is prohibited by law or in certain situations where we are permitted by federal and state law to decide whether to disclose based on the minor's best interests.
 In addition, we may disclose medical information about you to an entity assisting in a disaster relief effort so that your family can be notified about your status and location.